SpookyUmi/search-a-pic/README.md

 Then I **structured** my application by building all the **components** I estimated necessary.
 As the call to the API was implemented and functional, I didn't need to **mock** with fake data and I directly passed my **props** to the components, especially my Results component where I needed all the images received from the API.

-I **styled** my app using **Sass** variables and nesting, and using **BEM** norm for my CSS selectors class names.
+I **styled** my app using **Sass** variables and nesting, and using **BEM** methodology for my CSS selectors class names.
 I also added the **React Image Lightbox** package to make the app a little more **interactive** : you can click on a photo and it will appear bigger over the app's content.
 You can also pass the photos thanks to the lateral arrows.

 ## Application operation